murmurcreative/site-navigation/README.md

 ## Events

-🗺️ site-navigation makes use of Custom Events in JavaScript to handle toggling buttons and opening/closing menus, etc. All of these events bubble up to the top 🗺️ site-navigation level, but no further.
-You can add event listeners to your 🗺️ site-navigation element to react to these events.
+site-navigation makes use of Custom Events in JavaScript to handle toggling buttons and opening/closing menus, etc. All of these events bubble up to the top site-navigation level, but no further.
+You can add event listeners to `<site-navigation>` to react to these events.